-If you’ve liked this table than check out my ultimate Sortable eboard Comparison Table here.
-I have even built a Drag and Drop Tool with which you can compare your favorite electric skateboard models!
-It took me days to create it, you will love it!
+If you’ve liked this table than check out my Sortable Electric Skateboard Comparison Table here.
+I also built a Drag and Drop Tool with which you can compare your favorite electric skateboard models!
+It took me days to create it, I think you will love it!

 Range determining factors dependent for an Electric Skateboard

 The range of electric skateboards is determined by a lot of factors.
 The most important one is the battery size but the motor power, wheel size, wind are all variables in this question too.

 The battery size is clearly the most important factor when it comes to range.
 The bigger the battery the more range you get.
 The size of the battery is directly analogous to the size of a car’s gas tank.
 But it’s also important to distinguish between different battery brands, types and setups.
 Battery capacity is usually measured in Watt-hrs.
 Watt-hrs = volts x amp-hrs

 When you are looking at adverts for electric skateboards, you may find some where battery capacity is only stated in amp-hrs.
 This is insufficient, as it does not include the voltage, so it does not display the genuine energy capacity.
 So if a board is displayed with a 36-volt battery, with a capacity of 9 amp hrs, then the true size of the battery is 9 x 36, that is, 324 Wh.

 Some eboard companies try to hide the real size of the battery and therefore just display a range or the battery size with ampere-hours or voltage numbers on their website.
 I did some research and calculated the real battery size in Watt-hours (Wh) and have put it in the table above.
 The battery size of eboards varies from 90 to 700 Wh.